Expo News

 • Arthur Langerman and his collection

-• 1886-1920 – A new antisemitic imagery
+• 1886-1920 – The changing antisemitic image

-• 1920-1939 – The antisemitic image on its way to power
+• 1920-1939 – The antisemitic image on the conquest for power

 • Four educational and interactive sections with actualization and mechanisms

-• The world in black and white
+• The oversimplified world

-• I am not a racist but…
+• I am not racist, but…

 • The power of deception

-• It was only for laughs
+• Just for laughs

 • Self-evaluation tool